 But the real highlight is that stop-motion, lending the film a certain lived-in physicality unknown to other forms of animation.
 It has weight unlike other animation, and the result is that it feels more homely and “fully-formed” than other animation does at its best.
 For lack of a better term, it makes the film appear more “real” for the simple fact that it is, in fact, very much a construct that exists in three-dimensional space before us and interacts with human life.
 At the same time, because we as an audience are not used to this sort of physical space in the world of animation, it is curiously more unnerving and disquieting than a traditional animation might have been.
 This tension, with the film at once of the real world and not, allows the film a certain beguiling charm that keeps it between worlds; the film wholly exploits this fact to confuse and contort our reality.
 We’ve never seen anything like it, and it makes us as Coraline the character is – bewitched, spellbound, and wholly seduced by something at once more familiar and more distant than anything we know of home.

-To compare to another 2009 masterpiece of childhood chaos, Where the Wild Things Are, Coraline comes off as the less grandiose of the two, but also the far more conventionally well-textured and assured in its storytelling.
-Where the Wild Things Are is a beautiful, poetic mess, but it also carries on it a deep strain, the strain of adults remembering childhood and having no idea what to do with it except experience pain.
+To compare to another 2009 masterpiece of childhood chaos, Where the Wild Things Are, Coraline comes off as the less transformative of the two, but also the far more conventionally well-textured and assured in its storytelling.
+Where the Wild Things Are is a beautiful, poetic mess, but it also carries on it a deep strain, the strain of adults remembering childhood and having no idea what to do with it.
 For this reason, it is not truly a children’s film – it is not particularly meaningful for children, and it isn’t really intended for them either.
 Its emotional center is not with them, nor could it be.